flyteorg/flytesnacks/docs/index.md

 # About Flyte

-Flyte is a workflow orchestrator that seamlessly unifies data engineering, machine learning, and data analytics stacks for building robust and reliable applications.
+Flyte is a workflow orchestrator that unifies machine learning, data engineering, and data analytics stacks for building robust and reliable applications.
 Flyte features:
 * Reproducible, repeatable workflows
 * Strongly typed interfaces
 * Structured datasets to enable easy conversion of dataframes between types, and column-level type checking